 The Legend of the Poinsettia by Tomie dePaola (1993)

 Have you ever wondered how the poinsettia became associated with Christmas?
-In this book, author Tomie dePaola retells the Mexican legend that explains the origin.
+In this book, author Tomie dePaola retells the Mexican legend and explains its origin.
 In Mexico, the poinsettia is called the “flower of the Holy Night.”
 The Legend of the Poinsettia is about a young girl who, unable to offer a gift to baby Jesus due to her mother’s illness, is advised by a fairy godmother to give anything from the heart.
 Despite the village’s disbelief, she presents weeds at the church.
 The village can’t believe that all she would bring is weeds.
 Miraculously, these weeds bloom into a vibrant red plant — the Poinsettia.

 The christmas miracle of jonathan toomey